 What Are Your Stress Triggers?

-Is it specific circumstances, unpleasant feelings or the existence of people in your life?
+Is it specific circumstances, unpleasant feelings or the existence of certain people in your life?

 All of the above?

 Says Columbia Center For Psychiatry: “Stress is something that most people experience on a daily basis…[it’s] our reaction to events, environmental or internal, that are associated with substantial adaptive demands that tax or exceed our adaptive resources.”

 The question is: how are you dealing with the stress in your life?

 Are you on autopilot, letting stress enter at will without an invitation?